mimiframework/Mimi.jl/docs/src/tutorials/tutorial_4.md

 Next, the `run_timestep` function must be defined along with the various equations of the `grosseconomy` component.
 In this step, the variables and parameters are linked to this component and must be identified as either a variable or a parameter in each equation.
 For this example, `v` will refer to variables while `p` refers to parameters.

-It is important to note that `t` below is an `AbstractTimestep`, and the specific API for using this argument are described in detail in the how to guide How-to Guide 4: Work with Timesteps, Parameters, and Variables
+It is important to note that `t` below is an `AbstractTimestep`, and the specific API for using this argument are described in detail in the how to guide How-to Guide 4: Work with Timesteps.

 ```jldoctest tutorial4; output = false
 using Mimi # start by importing the Mimi package to your space